 The offence is committed in any circumstances where a person drives any motor vehicle during a period of disqualification imposed on him by a court.

-Only a court of law can imposed a period of disqualification.
-Disqualification takes effect immeditely from the moment it is imposed by the court.
-Following a period of disqualification it is necessary to apply to DVLA for the return of your driving licence.
+Only a court of law can impose a period of disqualification.
+Disqualification takes effect immediately from the moment it is imposed by the court.
+Following a period of disqualification, it is necessary to apply to DVLA for the return of your driving licence.
 Subject to certain time limits an application can be made for removal of disqualification before the period of disqualification is due to end.

 It is also an offence to obtain a driving licence if you are disqualified.
 If a person does so the licence will not be valid and he will face a separate prosecution for obtaining a driving licence whilst disqualified.

 "I firmly believe every motorist is entitled to expert road traffic advice"

 - We offer FREE confidential advice to all potential clients.

 - We provide an HONEST assessment of your situation.